Animals from Belle Vue Zoo at the Children’s Hospital

 Our new Centre in Worsley was officially opened by Sir Alex Ferguson.
 The team had moved into their new headquarter the previous year.

-Re-branding of the Kidz exhibitions to Kidz to Adultz Exhibition to mirror the changes to the 2014 Children & Families Act which now supports young adults up to the age of 25 years
+Re-branding of the Kidz Exhibitions to Kidz to Adultz Exhibitions to mirror the changes to the 2014 Children & Families Act, which now supports young adults up to the age of 25 years.

 Sign up to receive our monthly newsletter to keep you up to date on Disabled Living’s developments.